lukaszmadrzynski/Website-Update/content/pages/ecotours/laojun.md

           Step back in time in charming **Shigu Town**, a cultural gem of the Naxi minority.

-          Discover the ancient relict of Stone Drum, wander through local market, and immerse
+          Discover the historic relict of Stone Drum, wander through local market, and immerse

           yourself in the unique history of this quaint little town that played